Schema Design

 Complete Schema Example

-Here's a complete schema for an e-commerce application:
+Here's a complete schema for a blog application:

 {